-90. You are the owner of a camping site and want to estimate the average age of your customers.
-For this purpose, you select a representative sample of your clients and offer them a discount good for their next visit as compensation for filling out a short questionnaire that includes relevant age intervals.
-The average age of your customers is:
+116. You are the owner of a camping site and want to estimate the average age of your customers.
+For this purpose, you select a representative sample of your clients and offer them a discount on their next visit as compensation for filling out a short questionnaire that includes relevant age intervals.
+The average age of your customers being estimated through these responses is:

 a) a measurement